trust-mfn-berlin/animals-as-objects/vault/material.where-the-rats-live.md

 Animal topographies are site-specific explorations that view places where animals have played a special role in the past or present: spaces where animals are kept, and places that they have occupied.
 The audio stories that can be heard here started with theoretical and historical examinations of urban animal topographies and different forms of movement, tracing historical and current routes.
 The auditive hunt for clues leads through Berlin sites both known and unknown, where it explores relationships between humans and animals.
 This is an introduction to the audio stories about animals in Berlin that were played at Berlin’s Animal Anatomy Theatre between 4 October and 17 December 2021.
 They tell the stories of [[material.cat-colonies]], [[material.dead-animals]], [[material.berlin's-border-dogs]], and [[material.haunting-cattle]] .

-[^1]: You are listening to Britta Lange, Mareike Vennen, and Constantin Hühn (combined audio).
+[^1]: You are listening to Britta Lange, Mareike Vennen, and Constantin Hühn (Audiokombinat).

 :::DE:::